Vince-0/MSTeams-FreePBX/README.md

 4. Configure MS Teams, with the appropriate "Phone System" licenses, to use MS Teams Direct Routing for your tenant's users via this Asterisk as an SBC.

+## To Do

+- Fix email option for SSL provisioning - currently does not configure SSL properly
+- Asterisk mulitple version options
+- Precompile PJSIP NAT module for mulitple Asterisk versions
+- Asterisk basic standalone option

 ## Compiled PJSIP NAT module for Asterisk 21

 [Vince-0/MSTeams-PJSIPNAT](https://github.com/Vince-0/MSTeams-PJSIPNAT)